cetanu/ipfilter_howto/README.md

     pass in all

-# Bi-Directional Filtering; The "out" Keyword
+# Bi-Directional Filtering; The `out` Keyword

 Up until now, we've been passing or blocking inbound traffic.
 To clarify, inbound traffic is all traffic that enters the firewall on any interface.
 Conversely, outbound traffic is all traffic that leaves on any interface (whether locally generated or simply passing through).
 This means that all packets coming in are not only filtered as they enter the firewall, they're also filtered as they exit.
 Thusfar there's been an implied `pass out all` that may or may not be desirable.
 <sub>Just as you may pass and block incoming traffic, you may do the same with outgoing traffic.</sub>

 Now that we know there's a way to filter outbound packets just like inbound, it's up to us to find a concievable use for such a thing.
 One possible use of this idea is to keep spoofed packets from exiting your own network.
 Instead of passing any traffic out the router, you could instead limit permitted traffic to packets originating at `20.20.20.0/24`.

 You might do it like this:
 <sub>This can, of course, be changed by using `-DIPFILTER_DEFAULT_BLOCK` when compiling `ipfilter` on your system.</sub>

     pass out quick on tun0 from 20.20.20.0/24 to any